 \section{LED Impact On Other Tasks}

-LED lighting pattern is mostly suitable for geometric tasks.
-We study its impact on other tasks performances, taking the example of semantic segmentation.
-To this end, we trained Mask2Former \cite{cheng2021mask2former} using the available annotation in the Nighttime Synthetic Drive Dataset.
+We introduce the LED lighting pattern for improving performance on geometric tasks.
+We study its impact on the performance of other tasks that might be running in the same time on the vehicle, taking the example of semantic segmentation.
+To this end, we train Mask2Former \cite{cheng2021mask2former} using the available annotation in the Nighttime Synthetic Drive Dataset.
 Results are reported in \cref{tab:semantic}.
 LED doesn't improve, nor degrade performances.
 We even note a better stability with less variance over runs.
 Therefore, the similar performance on both domains suggests that LED enhances geometric tasks with limited impact on semantic ones.